dosibjrn/css/README.md

 # Classic Simple Stats

 ## Using Warcraft Logs data (Windows cmd example)
+(updated 2020-06-02)

 This repo now contains a modified version of https://github.com/Saintis/Overheal

-There is a new python script, read_health_change_from_api.py that is able to obtain a log file from warcraft logs, which is accepted as input to the simulator.
+There is a new python script, `read_health_change_from_api.py` that is able to obtain a log file from warcraft logs, which is accepted as input to the simulator.
 To use this, just add key "wcl_log, 1" to your conf file and pass the downloade log file as normal with -l.

-For the script to work, as mentioned in Overheal repo, you need to go to warcraftlogs, your account and copy the API key to apikey.txt in the folder you are running the abovementioned script.
+For the script to work, as mentioned in Overheal repo, you need to go to https://classic.warcraftlogs.com/profile and copy the API key to apikey.txt in the folder you are running the abovementioned script, e.g. the bin folder.

 In addition, you need to give a name to your application using the API.
 This name does not matter.

 In the following example, we load the current top bwl speedrun from WCL and run the simulator on that